 All staff should feel confident that if they do raise a complaint it will be investigated in a confidential and sensitive way and without fear of reprisal.
 Staff should know that there is a supportive culture and that they have someone to speak to if they feel there is an issue.

-Hold exit interviews with departing employees.
+Employers should hold exit interviews with departing employees.
 This may be the only time that a person is prepared to discuss the behaviour of an individual.
-This would be particularly useful if your organisation has a high turnover of staff as that may indicate that there is a problem and perhaps that bullying and harassment has become a problem for the organisation.
+This would be particularly useful if your organisation has a high turnover of staff as that may indicate that there is an issue and perhaps that bullying and harassment has become a problem for the organisation.

 Act upon any adverse feedback so as to prevent other individuals from feeling the same and the behaviour of the individual continuing or escalating.

-This may assist an organisation, particularly larger organisations, in identifying if there are any issues within certain teams or departments that could be construed as being contrary to its values and/or policies.
+Staff surveys may assist an organisation, particularly larger organisations, in identifying if there are any issues within certain teams or departments that could be construed as being contrary to its values and/ or policies.

 Again, if there is any adverse feedback from the survey once it has been obtained it really should be acted upon.
 To obtain it and to then ignore it would send out the wrong message to an organisation’s staff and even to its clients and customers if it became known it was being ignored.